-- can be double-counted for the award of Minor.
-There may be prerequisite for the modules required for a particular Minor Programme. - 8.5 A student can declare more than one Minor but the modules that s/he uses to declare a Minor Programme cannot be used again to declare for another. - 8.6 Students cannot claim a Minor Programme from the Major Programme/ Concentration in which s/he is enrolled.
+- 8.5 A student can declare more than one Minor but the modules that s/he uses to declare a Minor Programme cannot be used again to declare for another. - 8.6 Students cannot claim a Minor Programme from the Major Programme/ Concentration in which s/he is enrolled.
 Individual Schools and Departments may impose further restrictions on the Minor Programmes being offered, and students should check with the offering Department/ School or visit the websites of Registry or offering Department/School for details of restrictions. - 8.7 Students must formally declare their Minor Programme(s) at the last semester of their final year of studies.
-The declaration has to be verified by the Programme Office of respective student's Major to ensure that the modules in concern are non-major modules, as well as endorsed by the Programme Office of the Minor before it is submitted to Registry by the student.
+The declaration has to be verified by the Progamme Office of respective student's Major to ensure that the modules in concern are non-major modules, as well as endorsed by the Programme Office of the Minor before it is submitted to Registry by the student.
 Subsequent changes to or late submission of the declaration will not be considered. - 8.8 The award of Minor, if approved, will only be recorded in the academic transcript but not on the graduation certificate nor the qualification title. - 8.9 Students taking Minor Programmes will NOT have priority in registering for the modules of their Minor Programmes.
 Departments/Schools will try to accommodate the demand for Minor Programme modules but there is no guarantee that such demand can be met.